Valid Instrumental Variables Selection Methods using Negative Control Outcomes and Constructing Efficient Estimator: Situations where some instrumental variables are invalid

 where $\bld{\gamma}^{0}=\left((\bld{\gamma}^{0}_{val})^{\top},(\bld{\gamma}_{inv}^{0})^{\top}\right)^{\top}\equiv \left((\bld{\gamma}^{0}_{val})^{\top},\bld{0}_{K-\ell}^{\top}\right)^{\top}$ and

-\end{theo} {\bf Theorem \ref{te3_2}.} shows that $\beta_{t}^{IV}$ can be satisfied semiparametric efficiency when there are some invalid IVs; therefore the conclusions derived in the previous section hold.
-One of the important points in {\bf Theorem \ref{te3_2}.} is that the IV estimator does not affect the asymptotic variance when applying the proposed method.
-This is because the variability of valid IVs is independent of unobserved covariates, and the variability of invalid IVs becomes $0$ by selecting $\kappa_{2n}=o_{p}(1/\sqrt{n})$.
+\end{theo} The proof of {theorem \ref{te3_2} is shown in Appendix D. Theorem \ref{te3_2} shows that $\hat{\bld{\beta}}^{LC}$ can be satisfied semiparametric efficiency when there are some invalid IVs; therefore the conclusions derived in the previous section hold.
+One of the important points in theorem \ref{te3_2} is that the IV estimator does not affect the asymptotic variance when applying the proposed method.
+This is because the variability of valid IVs is independent of unobserved covariates, and the variability of invalid IVs becomes $0$ by selecting $\kappa_{2n}=o(1/\sqrt{n})$.

-Unfortunately, the result of {\bf Theorem \ref{te3_2}.} is shown in large-sample situation.
-In the next subsection, we consider an shrinkage method; Adaptive LASSO to select the valid IVs in small-sample situations.